solidjs/solid-docs-legacy/langs/en/tutorials/introduction_effects/lesson.md

 Signals are trackable values, but they are only one half of the equation.
 To complement those are observers that can be updated by those trackable values.
 An _effect_ is one such observer; it  runs a side effect that depends on signals.

 An effect can be created by importing `createEffect` from `solid-js` and providing it a function.
-The effect automatically subscribes to any signal that is read during the function's execution and reruns when any of them change.
+The effect automatically subscribes to any signal that is read during the function's execution and returns when any of them change.

-So let's create an Effect that reruns whenever `count` changes:
+So let's create an Effect that returns whenever `count` changes:

 ```jsx
 createEffect(() => {